tlensk/Self-targetCRISPR/README.md

 The results of this analysis on the CRISPRCasdb data are stored in the following file: __CRISPRCasdb_organisms.txt__ and can be found in the Supplementary Materials.
 This file contained the number of spacers and the number of self-targeting spacers found in the organisms of interest supplied by the organism level statistics from export.txt.
 The core methods for the analysis of self-targeting events are implemented in Python 3 and stored in __Find_ST.py__ file availabe in Code directory.

-The calculation of the number of spacers and the number of self-targeting spacers for a set of two "abstract" organisms is illustrated on Fig.2.
+The calculation of the number of spacers and the number of self-targeting spacers for a set of two "abstract" organisms is illustrated on __Fig.2__.

 ![Fig.2](/images/Stat_desc.png)
 __Fig.2.__ The calculation of spacers and self-targeting spacers for "abstract" organisms.

 Reference

 Pourcel, C., Touchon, M., Villeriot, N., Vernadet, J. P., Couvin, D., Toffano-Nioche, C., & Vergnaud, G. (2020).
-CRISPRCasdb a successor of CRISPRdb containing CRISPR arrays and Cas genes from complete genome sequences, and tools to download and query lists of repeats and spacers.
-Nucleic acids research, 48(D1), D535-D544.
+CRISPRCasdb a successor of CRISPRdb containing CRISPR arrays and Cas genes from complete genome sequences, and tools to download and query lists of repeats and spacers. _Nucleic acids research_, 48(D1), D535-D544.